CodeScop/Oge-Mai-Field-Guide/rizaresources.md

-LAST UPDATED 26 JUN 2020
+LAST UPDATED 25 SEPT 2020

 If something says FOREST or DESERT, go check out those guides to find out the best sources there (if you want to spend the time or coins to travel to a different region).
 We're sticking to Riza-only otherwise.